mdda/mdda.github.io/_posts/OSS/2015-11-22-matplotlib-for-latex.md

 ---
 {% include JB/setup %}

+This post lays out an end-to-end working version of a script that works on Fedora 22 (at a minimum) for producing ```matplotlib``` output that can be directly incorporated into ```LaTeX``` documents, and has the right font sizes, etc. without going through a raster-graphics layer.

+The intermediate ```.pgf``` graphics files are also acceptable to arXiv, and can be loaded up alongside your original ```.tex``` source file.

+### Preparation

+On my system that was already set up to produce regular ```LaTeX``` documents, the following additional packages

 {% highlight bash %}
 dnf install texlive-xetex texlive-collection-xetex
 {% endhighlight %}

+### Basic Imports and Arguments

+For stylistic consistency, I chose to have one central script that produces all the graphs required.
+Simply call it without arguments to produce all the charts for embedding.

+Calling it with ```--latex=0``` will instead display a popup window with the output for quicker debugging of the code.
+And there is an option ```--figure=XXX``` that can be used to focus on one figure type only.
+Doing this speeds up the interation speed tremendously.

 {% highlight python %}
 import matplotlib.pyplot as plt